Geneva and Zurich: their location in the country and local languages

 The cities’ old towns share lots of similarities:

-- Both Geneva and Zurich have a very atmospheric old town center with grand churches, chique hotels, parks, lots of restaurants, quays on the lake, and so on.
+- Both Geneva and Zurich have a gorgeous old town center with grand churches, chic hotels, parks, lots of restaurants, quays on the lake, and so on.

-- And in both cases, those pretty sites are within walking distance from the main rail station
+- Those pretty sites are within walking distance from the main rail stations.

-At most, we’d say that Geneva has a slightly more stately, dignified and international feel throughout.
+At most, I’d say that Geneva has a slightly more stately, dignified, and international feel throughout.
 This may have to do with the fact that one of the UN headquarters is based here, as well as the nuclear research center CERN.

 We’d describe Zurich’s old town as a bit more cosy, with its alleys and small marketplaces.